 Once you go into the treatment room you can have a seat anywhere you like, then take off your shoes and socks and put all your belongings in the basket next to your chair.
 Roll up your sleeves and pant legs, and get comfortable!

-Once you are situated, your acupuncturist will feel your pulse, and then place a few needles in your head, arms and legs.
+Once you’re situated, your acupuncturist will feel your pulse, and then place a few needles in your head, arms and legs.
 The whole process only takes a few minutes.

-Once all the needles are in, you can rest for as long as you like.
-This can range from 30 minutes to 3 or more hours.
+Once all the needles are in, it’s time to rest!
+We’ll remove your needles after an hour, but if you’re ready to be done sooner, that’s fine.
 There’s no “right” amount of time, and most patients learn what feels best after a treatment or two.

 We won’t disturb you if your eyes are closed, so whenever you feel done, just sit up in your chair, open your eyes, or give your acupuncturist a wave.
 If you ever need to leave by a specific time, please tell us so we can pull your needles on time.